MedPrax Market

 If the purchase requires compliance review, financing, import planning or institutional approval, mention that in the enquiry.
 MedPrax can then understand what documentation should be discussed during follow-up instead of treating the request like a simple product lookup.

-Shortlist the products that look relevant, write down missing questions and send one clear enquiry.
-Include organization type, city, quantity, department, preferred brand, required timeline, financing interest if relevant, customs needs if relevant and whether substitutes can be considered.
+Tell MedPrax what you are trying to achieve: a single device purchase, a bulk order, a replacement, a new department setup or a complete equipment list.
+Include organization type, city, quantity, department, preferred brand, timeline, financing interest if relevant, customs needs if relevant and whether substitutes can be considered.

-If the exact product is not listed, use the enquiry flow anyway.
-MedPrax can review unlisted requirements and discuss possible sourcing support based on the equipment category, location and procurement context.
+If the exact product is not listed, send the requirement anyway.
+MedPrax can review unlisted needs and discuss possible sourcing support based on the equipment category, location, budget context and procurement stage.

 Procurement Guide